 Performance And Overclocking Capabilities

 The card’s specifications advertise a 2625 MHz, which realistically is above 2700 MHz, with peaks up to 2750 MHz.
-So, slightly faster than the Founders Edition out of the box but about 100 MHz slower than MSI’s Suprim X. Although that difference won’t significantly impact performance.
+So, slightly faster than the Founders Edition out of the box but about 100 MHz slower than MSI’s Suprim X. Although that difference won’t significantly affect performance.

 This card’s board power limit is 480W.